lucas-isenmann/gracoon-server/readme.md

 ## Install, build and launch server

-Fix the port you want to use in the `.env.json` file, the path to ssl keys and the Cors origin.

-    npm i
+Copy the example environment configuration file example:

     cp src/.env.json.example src/.env.json

+In `.env.json` set the following attributes:
+    - the port you want to use,
+    - the path where the boards are stored,
+    - the path to ssl keys,
+    - the Cors origin.

+For a local server you can create self certificated keys with:

+    openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem

+Then create a directory where to store the boards (the server should have access to it):

+    mkdir /home/user/boards

+Then run the following commands to install, build and start the server.

+    npm ci
     npm run build
-    mkdir boards
     npm start